 - Our Clinical Leaders have introduced a range of clinically-led procedures as we still care for our Inpatient Unit and Community patients and their families.

 - All upcoming Fundraising and Community events are postponed, if you have any queries please email email@example.com.

 - We have suspended all non-critical patient services including Day Hospice, our Day Hospice team is staying in touch with patients.

 - Some volunteering roles with Totara Hospice have temporarily stopped.
-We would to thank the over 500 volunteer workforce members for their time, hard work and commitment to supporting the Hospice.
+We would like to thank the over 500 volunteer workforce members for their time, hard work, and commitment to supporting the Hospice.
 If you have any Volunteer Enquiries please register your interest here or email firstname.lastname@example.org

 - Now more than ever we need your help.
 We are an Essential Service – people are still traveling the journey of a life-limiting illness and we will be caring for them.
 With the impact of the ongoing weekly loss of income from the closure of our Retail Shops and postponement of Fundraising Events, we are facing financial challenges.
 We need your help now to Make Hospice Happen - Donate now at www.hospice.co.nz/donate.